 sudo su -

-First, but this is a personal taste, i’ll install the joe text editor.
+First, and this is personal preference, I install the joe

 apt-get install joe